IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 In a vesting contract, the datum represents the state and conditions of the vesting agreement.
 It includes information such as the beneficiary's public key hash and the deadline for the vesting period.
 The datum is attached to the UTxO that holds the vested funds and is used by the contract's validator script to enforce the vesting conditions.
 It ensures that the funds can only be released to the beneficiary after the specified deadline has passed.

 ### Redeemer
-In the context of a vesting contract, the redeemer is typically not used, as the contract's logic does not require any additional input from the transaction.
-The validation of the transaction is based solely on the datum (vesting conditions) and the script context, such as checking if the deadline has passed and if the transaction is signed by the beneficiary.
+A redeemer is a piece of data that is provided by the spending transaction.
+It is used by the validator script to make decisions during the validation process.
+The redeemer is used to pass dynamic information to the validator script that may not be known at the time the UTXO is created but is only known at the time the UTXO is being spent.
+In the context of a vesting contract, the redeemer is typically not used, since the contract's logic does not need any additional input from the transaction.
+Instead, the validation of the transaction is based solely on the datum (vesting conditions) and the script context, such as checking if the deadline has passed and if the transaction is signed by the beneficiary.
 However, if required, a redeemer could be used to provide additional arguments to the validator script.

 ### Script context
 The script context is crucial for a vesting contract as it provides information about the current state of the blockchain and the transaction being validated.
 The contract's validator script uses the script context to check if the current time has passed the vesting deadline and if the transaction is signed by the beneficiary.
 This information is necessary to determine whether the conditions for releasing the vested funds have been met.